-12. PROMOTERS
+PROMOTERS

-Andrew J. Russell may be considered to be the promoter of the Company because he has taken the initiative in founding and organizing the business of the Company.
-As president of RMMI, Mr. Russell exercises control and direction over 80 million common shares of the Company, representing 27% of the issued and outstanding shares of the Company.
-Except as disclosed in this AIF, Mr. Russell has not and will not receive from or provide to the Company anything of value, including money, property, contracts or rights of any kind directly or indirectly.
+Andrew J. Russell may be considered to be the promoter of the Company because he has taken the initiative in reorganizing the business of the Company.
+As president of RMMI, Mr. Russell exercises control and direction over 86.5 million common shares of the Company, representing 27% of the issued and outstanding shares of the Company; another 75,000,000 shares will be issued to RMMI upon completion of a BFS or upon a change in control.
+Except as disclosed in this AIF, and the documents incorporated by reference, Mr. Russell has not and will not receive from or provide to the Company anything of value, including money, property, contracts or rights of any kind directly or indirectly.

-No other person will be or has been since the Recapitalization a promoter of the Company.
+No other person will be or has been since the recapitalization a promoter of the Company.

-13. LEGAL PROCEEDINGS AND REGULATORY ACTIONS
+LEGAL PROCEEDINGS AND REGULATORY ACTIONS